Why We Made It and You Haven't, Yet*

 Along two different paths, we both ended up with the same life philosophy.
 Continuous self-evaluation and self-improvement.
 When push comes to shove, we suck it up and push to succeed.
-Good is never good enough.

 You may think this is you as well.
 I hope it is, but from my experience, statistically, it probably isn’t.
 Sorry.

 For simplicity, there are a four types of people.

 The people who are just down and out and defeated by life.
 Everything is poor me.
 It’s like they have glasses on, that shade everything in despair.